Top Tools for Efficient and Effective Content Marketing

 And so on.

 I've published many different articles in the past on specific tools, and I'll provide links to those where appropriate.
-Today's article is, as you already know, an effort to document all of the different tools I use, broken down by Category.
+Today's article is, as you already know, an effort to document all of the different and preferred tools I use, broken down by Category.
 For each, I'll mention how and why I use that tool and give you a link so that you can grab it for yourself, as well as links to any additional resources I may have already created.
 So this is more than just a list of links.

 Of course, some of these links will be affiliate links, and I'll indicate those where appropriate.
 Sometimes it's a small fee for the referral, while other times your action will result in both of us receiving something.
 Your participation is appreciated. :)